 Regular Effective Contact

-Regular Effective Contact between the instructor and students--initiated by the instructor--is spelled out in the state Title 5 regulations and in the Distance Education Guidelines for the California Community Colleges.
+Regular Effective Contact between the instructor and students--initiated by the instructor--along with student-to-student contact, is spelled out in the state Title 5 regulations and in the Distance Education Guidelines for the California Community Colleges.

 55204.
 Instructor Contact.